• home

 Commissions include: NEA, Heard Museum, Flynn Foundation, Art Renaissance Foundation, Phoenix Symphony, Canyon Records, European-American Foundation, Phoenix Boys Choir, I Solisti di Zagreb, and Arizona Commission on the Arts.

 He is frequently involved in performances of his work as a conductor or pianist.
 These include the national premiere of his work, An American Requiem, at the Kennedy Center in Washington and nationally televised performances at Cathedral of St. John the Divine in New York.
 In 1998 he conducted the European premiere of the requiem in Paris at Église La Trinité with Choer et Orchestre Francais D'Oratorio and was inducted to the French Order of Arts and Letters.
-He has conducted performances with the symphonies of Memphis, Utah, and Phoenix and served as pianist
+He has conducted performances with the symphonies of Memphis, Utah, and Phoenix and served as pianist in numerous performances with the Zeitgeist (Minneapolis) and TOS (Phoenix) ensembles.

 With Native American flutist R. Carlos Nakai he has created four CDs for Canyon Records.
 Two World Concerto received two Native American Music Awards and led to the 2008 release of DeMars' inter-cultural oratorio, GUADALUPE.
 In 2010 he received the Governor's Arizona Artist of the Year Award and in 2016 two Arizona Theater awards for best opera libretto and music.